+- Pain or discomfort in pelvic area - Pain during sex (Macmillan, 2021)

+These symptoms may also be due to other conditions, for which you should seek medical advice.

+Diagnosing Cancer of the Womb

+A full medical history will be undertaken and a number of other tests may be carried out before a definite diagnosis can be made.
+This may include:

+vaginal examination

-- Pain/discomfort in pelvic area - Pain during sex (Macmillan, 2018) These symptoms may also be due to other conditions, for which you should seek medical advice.
-Diagnosing Cancer of the Womb A full medical history will be undertaken and a number of other tests may be carried out before a definite diagnosis can be made.
-This may include: - vaginal examination - an ultrasound scan to look at the lining of the womb (endometrium) - hysteroscopy/pipelle biopsy whereby a tiny telescope is passed through the vagina and cervix to look inside the womb and allow biopsies (samples) to be taken of the endometrium and examined.
+- an ultrasound scan to look at the lining of the womb (endometrium) - hysteroscopy/pipelle biopsy whereby a tiny telescope is passed through the vagina and cervix to look inside the womb and allow biopsies (samples) to be taken of the endometrium and examined.

 Following a confirmed cancer diagnosis, you may require additional investigations such as an MRI scan of your pelvis or a CT scan of your chest, abdomen and pelvis, in order to plan your treatment.

 Once all the information from your investigations has been obtained, your case will be discussed in a multi-disciplinary team (MDT) meeting and a treatment plan will be recommended.

-How treatment is planned A team of specialists will meet to discuss you treatment options.
-The team of specialists are called the MDT and include surgeons (who specialise in gynaecology cancer surgery), a medical oncologist (doctor specialising in chemotherapy), a clinical oncologist (doctor specialising in radiotherapy), a gynaecology-oncology clinical nurse specialist, radiologists (specialists in xrays and scans) and pathologists (specialists in studying tissue samples and cells).
+How treatment is planned

+A team of specialists will meet to discuss you treatment options.
+The team of specialists are called the MDT and include surgeons (who specialise in Gynaecology cancer surgery), a medical oncologist (doctor specialising in chemotherapy), a clinical oncologist (doctor specialising in radiotherapy), a gynaecology-oncology clinical nurse specialist, radiologists (specialists in x-rays and scans) and pathologists (specialists in studying tissue samples and cells).

 At Liverpool Women's Hospital, this meeting occurs weekly.

 The MDT will look at many factors when planning your treatment options.
-These will include: - your general health - the type and size of the tumour - Whether the cancer has spread.
+These will include:

+- your general health

+- the type and size of the tumour

+- Whether the cancer has spread.

-Grade and Stage of Cancer
+Stage and Grade of Cancer

-You may hear your cancer being talked about in terms of grade and stage.
+You may hear your cancer being talked about in terms of staging and grading.

+Staging

+The stage of the womb cancer describes:

+- how far the cancer has grown - If it has spread from where it started

 Grading

 Grading is about how the cancer cells look under the microscope compared to normal cells from your biopsy.
 The grade helps your doctor to decide about your treatment.

 Grade 1 or low-grade or well differentiated - the cancer cells look similar to normal cells and usually grow slowly and are less likely to spread.

-Grade 2 or moderate -or intermediate-grade - The cancer cells look more abnormal and are slightly faster growing.
+Grade 2 or moderate or intermediate-grade - The cancer cells look more abnormal and are slightly faster growing.

 Grade 3 or high-grade or poorly differentiated - The cancer cells look very different from normal cells and may grow more quickly.

-(Macmillan, 2018)
+(Macmillan, 2021)

-Staging

-The stage of the womb cancer describes:

-- how far the cancer has grown

-- If it has spread from where it started

-The exact stage of the cancer is normally confirmed after surgery.

 Treatment Options

 There are four treatment options for cancer of the womb including:

 - Surgery

 - Radiotherapy

 - Chemotherapy

 - Hormone Therapy

+- Targeted therapy and immunotherapy

-Your treatment may involve one or more of these and will be decided by your consultant in discussion with yourself.
+Your treatment may involve one or more of these treatment options and your consultant will discuss these options with you during your appointment.
+Your nurse specialist can support you with any questions you may have regarding your treatment options.

 Surgery

 Surgery is the main treatment for womb cancer.

 The surgeon usually removes:

 - The womb and the cervix (called a total hysterectomy) - The fallopian tubes and both ovaries (called a bilateral salpingo-oophorectomy or BSO).

 Your surgeon may also remove: